anoopraju31/100xdevs_cohort/week 15/week-15.1/ReadMe.md

 3. **Running Common Software Packages:**
     - Docker provides the ability to run common software packages such as databases(MongoDB, Postgres, etc.) within containers.
     - This means we can quickly deploy and manage these services without the need  to install and configure them directly on out host machine.

+### Containerization
+#### What are containers
+Containers are a way to package and distribute software applications in a way that makes them easy to deploy and run consistently across different environments.
+They allow us to package an application, along with all its dependencies and libraries, into a single unit that can be run on any machine with a container runtime, such as Docker.